 How Long Does it Take to Get a Green Card?

-- Family Preference Green Cards are processed from 1 to 10 years depending on the wait time and yearly caps
+- Family Preference Green Cards processing takes from 1 to 10 years depending on the wait time and yearly caps.

 There are different family based visas and some of them have yearly caps.
-Yearly caps mean that for a particular visa, only a number of people each year are selected to get it.
-After the yearly cap is reached, the people who have applied that year but did not get processed must wait until the next period.
-Visas are processed on a first-come first-serve basis.
+Yearly caps mean that for a particular visa, only a few people each year will get it.
+After reaching the yearly cap, those who have applied that year but did not get the application processing must wait until the next period.

-So if one of the family based visas is given to only 1,000 people, if you apply as the 1,001st person, you will be processed next year.
-Even further, if you are the 2001st person to apply, you will be processed after two years.
+So if one of the family based visas are given to only 1,000 people, if you apply as the 1,001st person, you will be processed next year.
+Even further, if you are the 2001st person to apply, the processing will begin after two years.
 This means that processing times can be long and extend for years.